 Internal: This option will allow County employees the first opportunity to apply for County vacancies prior to recruiting externally.
 Department Heads will post internal vacancy announcements in an area known to employees such as a centralized bulletin board or a wall where other employee and employment notices are posted.
 Interested candidates must submit their applications to the Human Resources Department.
-Vacancies which will be filled internally shall be posted for a minimum of five (5) calendar days not including weekends or holidays.
+Vacancies which will be filled internally shall be posted for a minimum of seven (7) calendar days not including weekends or holidays.

 External: External recruitment efforts will always include the opportunity for any internal applicants to apply.
-Such recruitment announcements shall be listed with the Employment Security Commission, advertised in local newspapers, posted on the Lenoir County Website, and posted in all County Departments.
+Such recruitment announcements shall be advertised in local newspapers, posted on the Lenoir County Website, and posted through MUNIS Employee Self Service - Employment Opportunities.
 External recruitment announcements shall be posted for a minimum of seven (7) calendar days not including weekends or holidays.